smithasp/UCI-tidydata/README.md

 x.test.train - created by combining xtest and xtrain.

+mean.std.cols - a character vector used to hold the variable names from x.test.train whose name contains 'mean' or 'std'

 x.test.train.sub - created by extracting only the variables with 'mean' or 'std' measurements from x.test.train.

 x.test.train.summary - created from x.test.train.sub listing the mean value for each feature per activity and subject.